tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ### `skin`

-This option allows you to specify the skin that {{site.cloudfilemanager}} should use.
+This option sets the skin applied to {{site.cloudfilemanager}}.
 The default skin included with {{site.cloudfilemanager}} is named "oxide".

 **Type:** `String`